aceraven777/node-crash-course/README.md

 ## Requirements
 - Node.js
+- MongoDB

 ## Installation

 1. Clone the repository
+2. Make a new file `.env` in the application root folder .
+You can copy the contents from `.env.example`.
+Fill out the necessary credentials / details there.
-2. Inside the application folder run `npm install`
+3. Inside the application folder run `npm install`

 ## Running the application
 Run the command `node app`